Efficient computation of longest single-arm-gapped palindromes in a string: Introduction

-\textbf{Related work.} For a \emph{fixed} gap length $d$, one can find all gapped palindromes $wg\rev{w}$ with $|g| = d$ in the input string $T$ of length $n$ in $O(n)$ time~\cite{Gusfield1997}.
+For a \emph{fixed} gap length $d$, one can find all gapped palindromes $wg\rev{w}$ with $|g| = d$ in the input string $T$ of length $n$ in $O(n)$ time~\cite{Gusfield1997}.
 Kolpakov and Kucherov~\cite{KolpakovK09} showed an $O(n+L)$-time algorithm to compute \emph{long-armed palindromes} in $T$, which are gapped palindromes $wg\rev{w}$ such that $|w| \geq |g|$.
 Here, $L$ denotes the number of outputs.
 They also showed how to compute, in $O(n+L)$ time, \emph{length-constrained palindromes} which are gapped palindromes $wg\rev{w}$ such that the gap length $|g|$ is in a predefined range.
-Recently, Fujishige et al.~\cite{FujishigeNIBT16} proposed online algorithms to compute long-armed palindromes and length-constrained palindromes from a given string $T$.
+Fujishige et al.~\cite{FujishigeNIBT16} proposed online algorithms to compute long-armed palindromes and length-constrained palindromes from a given string $T$.
 A gapped palindrome $wg\rev{w}$ is an \emph{$\alpha$-gapped palindrome}, if $|wg| \leq \alpha|w|$ for $\alpha \geq 1$.
-Gawrychowski et al.~\cite{GawrychowskiIIK16} showed that the maximum number of $\alpha$-gapped palindromes occurring in a string of length $n$ is at most $28\alpha n+7n$.
+Gawrychowski et al.~\cite{GawrychowskiIIK18} showed that the maximum number of $\alpha$-gapped palindromes occurring in a string of length $n$ is at most $28\alpha n+7n$.
+Very recently, I and K\"oppl~\cite{abs-1802-10355} showed an improved bound $7(\pi^2/6+1/2) \alpha n - 5n - 1$ for the maximum number of $\alpha$-gapped palindromes.
 Since long-armed palindromes are $2$-gapped palindromes for $\alpha = 2$, $L = O(n)$ and thus Kolpakov and Kucherov's algorithm runs in $O(n)$ time.
-Gawrychowski et al.~\cite{GawrychowskiIIK16} also proposed an $O(\alpha n)$-time algorithm to compute all $\alpha$-gapped palindromes in a given string for any predefined $\alpha \geq 1$.
+Gawrychowski et al.~\cite{GawrychowskiIIK18} also proposed an $O(\alpha n)$-time algorithm to compute all $\alpha$-gapped palindromes in a given string for any predefined $\alpha \geq 1$.
 We emphasize that none of the above algorithms can directly be applied to computing SAGPs.

+Crochemore et al.~\cite{Crochemore2010} proposed a linear-time algorithm to compute longest previous reverse factor array $\LPrF$ of a string $T$, where $\LPrF[i]$ stores the longest factor $w$ started at $i$ such that $w^R$ occurs at $T[1..i-1]$ which can be considered as a gapped palindrome.
+Later Dumitran et al.~\cite{Dumitran2015, Dumitran2017} studied similar arrays that bound the length of gaps.